hiphapa/blogs.snap-ci.com/_posts/2014-07-22-why-snapci-and-travisci-are-not-the-name-thing.markdown

 without first practicing Continuous Integration.
 Still, these are two different concepts, in short:

+The two terms often get mixed together in people's mind and speech.
+Perhaps this is due to the dependency between them.
+You can't practice Continuous Delivery without first having a strong discipline around Continuous Integration.
+However, these are two very different concepts.
+In short:

-* Continuous Integration - Automated build and test of your software when a change is made by anyone on the team, ideally merging all your work in some sort of a mainline (aka master)
+* Continuous Integration - the automated build and test of your software when a change is made by anyone on the team, with all work on a happening on a shared branch (aka master)
-* Continuous Delivery - Ability and confidence that your software is shippable at any point in time.
-This is usually made possible by having a rigorous set of tests and robust deployment scripts and tools.
+* Continuous Delivery - the ability to keep your software shippable at any point in time.
+This is usually made possible by having a rigorous set of automated tests and robust automated deployment scripts and tools.

 ## Snap-(CI) and Travis-(CI)?
 What's the difference?

-Yes, there's a fair amount of similarity in the names and both basic features of building and testing your software.
-But after that, this similarity goes down quickly when you start to compare other features.
+There is a fair bit of similarity in the names of both tools and also in that they both allow you to build and test your software.

-Build and test when a change happened is the basic idea of Continuous Integration, both Snap and Travis have this feature.
-Nonetheless Snap uses the idea of a **Deployment Pipeline** as stated on Part II of the Continuous Delivery book.
+Building and running tests when a change happens is the basic premise of Continuous Integration.
+Both Snap and Travis have this feature.
+However, Snap augments this with the idea of a **Deployment Pipeline** as stated on Part II of the Continuous Delivery book.

+What this means is while most Continuous Integration tools consider CI to be the endpoint (or maybe allow you to configure an automatic deployment), running tests is but the start of the journey in Snap.
+You see his when you start to compare some of the other features of Snap.

 ## Snap and the Deployment Pipeline